mohiljainmj/jain-portfolio/page3.md

 4. There are too many colors in a single graph, which diverts the attention from the actual data.
 We can separate them in different graphs by displaying different color schemes.

 # Wireframe
+I created an initital wireframe of my solution, which was a simple pen and paper sketch, as shown below
 ![alt text](https://github.com/mohiljainmj/jain-portfolio/blob/main/WireFrame_1.jpeg)